 About the short course

-Indigenous Australians are twice as likely as people in the non-Indigenous community to have a disability, and this has resulted in an increased demand for services.
+Indigenous Australians are twice as likely as people in the non-Indigenous community to have a disability.
+This has resulted in an increased demand for services.
 This short course/topic will help you further develop your skills and knowledge for working with people with disabilities in this challenging cross cultural context.

-The International Classiﬁcation of Functioning, Disability and Health (ICF), cultural safety disability rights and are presented as frameworks for you to work with people with a disability and their families to enable them to participate as fully as possible within their community.
-You will learn how to use the ICF to assist in assessment and care planning for people with disability as well as ways to prevent disability using examples of common disabilities.
+The International Classiﬁcation of Functioning, Disability and Health (ICF), culturally responsive care and disability rights are presented as frameworks.
+These will help you to enable Indigenous people with a disability and their families to participate as fully as possible within their community.
+You will learn how to use the ICF to assist in assessment and care planning as well as ways to prevent disability, using common examples.
 The course will also discuss the changing service context of disability provision in Australia.

 At the end of this short course you will be able to